top of page

 In the next few years, he was taken as a hostage, imprisoned, and abolished by different warlords, when he was poorly provided for, and lots of royal princes were assassinated.

-Until the most powerful one, Zhu Wen won over others and took Li Ye under his control.
+Until the most powerful one, Zhu Wen, prevailed over the others and brought Li Ye under his control.

 Emperor Li Ye was forced to nominate Zhu Wen as the most powerful minister of the Tang Empire, making Zhu Wen the regent of the nation.